codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

    Scope: `repo`

 #### Runtime installation
-To install a CSDP runtime, you can either pass the flags in the runtime install command in the UI, or run `cf runtime install`, and follow the prompts in the CSDP CLI wizard to enter the required flags.
+To install a CSDP runtime, you can either pass the flags in the runtime install command in the UI, or run `cf runtime install`, and follow the prompts in the CSDP CLI wizard to enter the required values.

 #### Runtime installation flags